particle-iot/docs/src/content/getting-started/cloud/logic.md

   }
 ```

 Here's where a new object is created based on the original event JSON.
-In addition to simply changing the "shape" of the object (key names, embedded objects, etc.), you can also perform calculations.

 ```js
   const reformatted = {